seeking Guidance in improving your child’s math proficiency?

 The Ontario Curriculum: Grade 9 Mathematics (MTH1W)

 MTH1W was de-streamed in September 2021 to ensure that all students have the opportunity to choose mathematics as a pathway to future careers.
-In our in-person and online classes, students will develop a profound understanding of mathematical concepts and how it relates to the world.
+In our in-person classes, students will develop a profound understanding of mathematical concepts and how it relates to the world.
 It is important for us to learn about mathematics in a way that highlights African culture and the contributions of all cultural communities around the world.
 In doing this, our students will begin to view math as a space in which they belong.
 Our de-streamed course is for all Grade 9 students.
 This course is available to Grade 8 students entering high school in Fall of 2023.
 French Immersion students can opt to take the course in French to obtain a French credit towards their Certificate of Bilingual Studies.REGISTER NOW

 HAVE A QUESTION ABOUT OUR COURSE?